-This recipe is quick and easy to make.
-Start by measuring one cup of tightly packed, pitted dates.
+This nutritious refined sugar-free natural sweetener is so easy to make!
+Start by measuring 1 cup of tightly packed, pitted dates.

 Date Paste Recipe